benhawker/ytlabs_api_client/README.md

 Roomallo API Client
 ===================

 ## A Ruby wrapper allowing easy calls to the Roomallo API.
+A work in progress.

 ### Usage: